jkary/osac/installer/README.md

 - Check the troubleshooting section above
 - Review component logs for error messages
 - Verify prerequisites are properly installed
-- Consult cert-manager and HyperShift documentation
-- Open an issue in the component repository
+- Open issues in the respective component repositories

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).